 Papilledema results from mass effect on the retrobulbar optic nerve

 Benign and Malignant Diseases of the Orbit

-- Thyroid Ophthalmopathy: Many orbital tumours present with proptosis or bulging of the eyeball, the most common cause being thyroid-related immune orbitopathy.
-There could or could not be laboratory derangements in thyroid function tests.
+Thyroid Ophthalmopathy: Many orbital tumours present with proptosis or bulging of the eyeball, the most common cause being thyroid-related immune orbitopathy.
+There may possibly or may possibly not be laboratory derangements in thyroid function tests.
 Thyroid ophthalmopathy is four to five times more common in women, particularly in their perimenopausal phase.
-History of cigarette smoking could precede a more fulminant course.
+History of cigarette smoking may possibly precede a more fulminant course.
 Pathogenesis of the disease is unclear leading to ambiguity in treatment protocols.
 Anterior segment eye complaints are treated with lubricants and topical steroids.
 Resultant glaucoma is managed with topical anti-glaucoma medications.
-Diplopia could need steroids and surgery while proptosis might require steroids, radiation or corrective surgery.
+Diplopia may possibly need steroids and surgery while proptosis might require steroids, radiation or corrective surgery.

-- Adenoid Cystic Carcinoma is the most common malignant epithelial tumour of the lacrimal gland and presents similar to a benign mixed tumour.
+Adenoid Cystic Carcinoma is the most common malignant epithelial tumour of the lacrimal gland and presents similar to a benign mixed tumour.
 However, there is pain, numbness, diplopia and visual disturbance and a circumscribed lacrimal gland mass with blurred margins infiltrating into bone on CT scan.
 Treatment is surgical.
-They could recur years later but with a mortality of 90%.
+They may possibly recur years later but with a mortality of 90%.